-- 1. If you are using the CICS/ESA 4.1 version of the translator, make sure the appropriate APAR has been applied before you attempt to translate your program. - If you are using Business Application Services (BAS) to create CICS resource definitions, be sure to use the appropriate version of the translator for the definitions you are creating.
-That is, if you want to create CICS TS for OS/390 resource definitions, you must use the translator that is distributed with that version of CICS.
+The CICS TS translator supports EXEC CPSM commands.
+If you are using Business Application Services (BAS) to create CICS resource definitions, be sure to use the appropriate version of the translator for the definitions you are creating.

 Specifying the CPSM translator option